duo-labs/secret-bridge/README.md

 Setting Up the Access Token
 ---------------------------

 You may wish to avoid having the access token in a file.
-Instead, you can set this value to `env`, and put the access token in the `GITHUB_WATCHER_TOKEN` environment variable.
+Instead, you can set this value to `env` (or leave it blank), and put the access token in the `GITHUB_WATCHER_TOKEN` environment variable.

 Setting Up the Monitors
 -----------------------